haveno-dex/haveno-docs/docs/users/connectivity/external_tor.md

 To integrate with Haveno, you must enable the Control Port in your torrc file.
 This file is typically located at `/etc/tor/torrc` (Linux) or `/opt/homebrew/etc/tor/torrc` (macOS).

-!!! note "Note"
+!!! note "Notes"

-    Optionally change the `ControlPort` and `SocksPort` to use a specific tor instance, separate from system tor.
+    - Optionally change the `ControlPort` and `SocksPort` to use a specific tor instance, separate from your system tor.
+    - Do not edit the internal torrc located in /xmr_mainnet/tor.
+Any manual changes will be overwritten on startup.
+All internal Tor configurations must be specified via Haveno command-line parameters.

 ### Baseline configuration